 The Lowdown: Interview with Evan Dando of The Lemonheads

 For a couple of years, I lived out in Los Angeles.
-“Come on Feel The Lemonheads” was played on a constant rotation in my black 1991 Chevrolet Corvette as I drove around California.
-The Lemonheads were the band from my childhood that just nailed the Californian care free vibe and sound.
+“Come on Feel The Lemonheads” was played on constant rotation in my black 1991 Chevrolet Corvette as I drove around California.
+The Lemonheads were the band from my childhood that just nailed the Californian carefree vibe and sound.

-Turns out my ears were deceiving me all along as The Lemonheads are actually from Boston, 3000+ miles from where I had always imagined their sound had originated from!
-It didn’t matter though, California sparked my love for The Lemonheads all over again twenty plus years later.
+Turns out my ears were deceiving me all along, as The Lemonheads are actually from Boston, 3000+ miles from where I had always imagined their sound had originated!
+But it didn’t matter—California sparked my love for The Lemonheads all over again twenty-plus years later.

-Running back through the vast AltSounds interview archives I found this gem from November 2006 with lead singer of The Lemonheads Evan Dando where he promises to make our writer a personal mix CD!
-I wonder if she actually ever got it?!
+While running back through the vast AltSounds interview archives, I found this gem from November 2006 with Evan Dando, where he promises to make our writer a personal mix CD!
+I wonder if she actually ever got it?

 It is a strange feeling to realize you have just spoken to someone with whom you have loved (albeit, from afar) since the age of 14.
 It is even stranger to have them sing down the phone to you and offer to make you a mix tape.
 Interviewing Evan Dando lived up to every expectation I had of him.
 Okay so he didn’t propose, but everything else was the Evan Dando his fans instinctively knew he’d be, the ‘non asshole’.
 He was friendly, funny, talkative, a little excitable with a sweet childlike charm and impeccable manners.
 And if something goes wrong; BLAME THE MANAGER.